nbeaver/why-linux-is-better/README.rst

    In any case, both Linux and `Windows use null-terminated strings`_, as do other modern operating systems.

+.. ``` TODO: remove this hack to fix vim's syntax highlighting bug

 .. _rationale for using a null-terminator: https://stackoverflow.com/questions/4418708/whats-the-rationale-for-null-terminated-strings
 .. _Null-terminated strings do have some drawbacks: https://queue.acm.org/detail.cfm?id=2010365